 So, never fear getting your ride online and importing it home; as long as you get to know the actual price of the vehicle, have an experienced mechanic by your side when shopping, know the taxation and clearing, take care of shipping risks, and registering your car plus having someone bring it home, you should be ready to go!

 You might even find yourself a new source of income by buying and importing cars to Uganda and then selling them at a higher price.
-Talking about selling, you might want to check out our article on how to sell your car fast in Uganda.
+Talking about selling cars, you might want to check out our article on how to sell your car fast in Uganda.

 Just a quick note before you leave, ttunda classifieds is a free advertising platform that allows Ugandans to display whatever they want to showcase before fellow Ugandans free of charge!
 So, whenever you want to sell anything like used items that could be piling up in your house and just don’t want to give them out for free, this is the platform for you.

-Do you want to buy a car online in Uganda or you want to sell?
+Do you want to buy a car online in Uganda or you want to sell your car online?

 Feel free to check out the latest cars that fellow Ugandans have just posted here on ttunda Classifieds, you might find a crash deal right within your neighborhood.
 And if you want to sell?
 Simply post your car and we will display it for you before other Ugandans free of charge!